 If you and your family can manage to tear yourselves away from the beach, you'll discover the Daytona Beach area is full of fun activities and attractions.

-While Fort Myers and Sanibel Island were hard hit in 2004 by Hurricane Charley, they seem to be well on their way to a full recovery.
-The area is known for its nice beaches and great shelling, but also holds a few surprises — the J.N.
+The area is also known for its great shelling, but also holds a few surprises — the J.N.
 "Ding" Darling Wildlife Refuge and some unique shopping and dining experiences among them.

 This tri-city area, better known as Tampa Bay, is a favorite among those that prefer the white sand and gentle surf of the Gulf of Mexico.
 While Clearwater Beach is seemingly in transition — losing many of its quaint mom-and-pop motels to the queen-like condo towers — it still boasts one of the best beaches in the area.

-St. Petersburg not only offers a great beach, but a downtown waterfront wonderland featuring The Pier (currently closed due to re-design).
+St. Petersburg not only offers a great beach but a downtown waterfront wonderland featuring The Pier.

-While Tampa can't brag about its beach, it has a busy cruise port and attractions like Busch Gardens and The Florida Aquarium, as well as Raymond James Stadium, home to the Tampa Bay Bucs.
+While Tampa can't brag about its beaches, it has a busy cruise port and attractions like Busch Gardens and The Florida Aquarium, as well as Raymond James Stadium, home to the Tampa Bay Buccaneers.